RubberDuckEng/vmgc/README.md

 * Consider having a NonNullHandle type?

 # Blocking for wren integration
-* A map type which takes handles.
+* A HeapMap type which takes handles.
 * Examples of allocating every type including Null, Num, String, List, Map
 * Example of passing LocalHandle
 * Example of returning some type of handle?